January 1996 (1st Revision)

 E. Coordinating with the Fire Company

-In the event the Abingdon Volunteer Fire Company is called, either by automatic or telephone alarm, stand well away from the building, driveways, roads, and fire hydrants.
+In the event the Abingdon Volunteer Fire Company is called, stand well away from the building, driveways, roads, and fire hydrants.
 Arrival of individual fire fighters and emergency apparatus can be hindered by you or your vehicle.
-If you have specific knowledge of the fire (nature, location, or hazards) stay near by and inform the operator of the fire apparatus or a fire officer (white or red helmet), if one is available.
+If you have specific knowledge of the fire (nature, location, or hazards) stay nearby and inform the operator of the fire apparatus or a fire officer (white or red helmet), if one is available.
 If the VIMS/SMS Emergency Response Coordinator (ERC) is on the scene, you can inform him or her and he or she will in turn ensure the information is provided to the fire personnel.

 III.
 PORTABLE FIRE EXTINGUISHERS

 Portable fire extinguishers are designed to cope with fires of limited size.
 Fire extinguishers should be checked for use codes and used only on the type of fires for which the contents are specified.